 Because of the many transportation options available, it is not necessary for your student to have a car while attending UNT.
-Students can use UNT Shuttle, e-ride, Hertz on Demand or Denton County Transportation Authority services to get around.
+Students can use UNT Shuttle, e-ride or Denton County Transportation Authority services to get around.
 Learn more at our transit website.

 - Denton County Transportation Authority’s (DCTA) A-train is a 21-mile corridor running from downtown Denton to Carrollton where passengers can connect to DART’s Green Line at the Trinity Mills Station.

 - If your student plans to bring a vehicle to campus, there are several parking permit options available.
 The parking fee is not included in tuition and fee costs.
 Learn more at our website.